Murilo Bustamante

-Murilo Bustamante (/pt/; born 30 July 1966) is a retired Brazilian mixed martial artist and former UFC Middleweight Champion.
-He is one of the founders of the Brazilian Top Team and is the current leader.
+Murilo Bustamante (/pt/; born 30 July 1966) is a retired Brazilian mixed martial artist, Brazilian jiu-jitsu practitioner and former UFC Middleweight Champion.

+He started practicing Brazilian jiu-jitsu when he was 10 years old, eventually receiving a black belt under Carlson Gracie.
+In BJJ, he was the 1999 Brazilian Champion in Absolute category and 1999 World Jiu-Jitsu Champion in the 94kg (heavyweight) category.

+He is one of the founders of the Brazilian Top Team, a BJJ and MMA academy founded by former Carlson Gracie students, and is the current leader of the team.
 In addition to competing for the UFC, he has also fought in PRIDE, making it to the Pride Shockwave 2005 Final, and also fought in Yarennoka!

 Background

 Bustamante was born in coastal Rio de Janeiro and originally had dreams of professional surfing, but began training in Brazilian jiu-jitsu soon after having his first fight when he was 10 years old.
 He began officially competing when he was 15, before adding judo, and then began boxing when he was 18.
 He is a black belt under the renowned Carlson Gracie.
 He has won numerous world titles in Brazilian Jiu-Jitsu, which includes the World Championships of Jiu-Jitsu.